Nikeev/drupal_sendgrid/README.md

 You could install and enable SendGrid PHP Library with Composer Manager.
 If not, module will try to find sendgrid/vendor/autoload.php file and SendGrid class.

-Then enable module as usual and enter SendGrid API key in module settings.
-And enable module to be used in Mail System settings.
+Then enable module as usual and enter your SendGrid API key in the module settings.
+Also configure your site's Mail System settings to use Sendgrid.